nomnomnomnom/ocpg/source/articles/articles/2018-02-22-societal_feedback.html.markdown

 tags:
 ---

-## Fix negative societal feedback loops
+## We Fix Things

-We are a distributed group of interested active members of society who want to help make a difference because some problems are large, complex, and need to be attacked from multiple angles using sound methodology and strong research analysis.
+Some problems are large, complex, and need to be attacked from multiple angles using sound methodology and strong research analysis.
+We build the tools and methods for analyzing these complex problems, we make them open source for everybody, and we apply them to evolving research sets.

-The work we do primarily involves:
+Fundamentally, the work we do primarily involves:

    1. collecting information,
        * specifically: causal relationships, scientific evidence to support it,